Pudumadam: Education

-Culture
+Culture and Heritage

-The Muslim faith plays a significant role in the village's culture.
-The majority of the village's population speak Tamil.
+Pudumadam is a culturally diverse village, with a predominant Muslim population comprising approximately 95% of the total population.
+The remaining population consists of approximately 3% Christians and 2% Hindus.
+This diverse mix of religious communities contributes to the rich cultural fabric of the village.

+The Muslim community in Pudumadam plays a significant role in shaping the local culture and traditions.
+The village is home to four mosques located at South Street, North Street, Middle Street, and Tamil Nadu Thawheed.
+These mosques serve as important religious and community centers for the Muslim residents.
+The construction and maintenance of these mosques are largely community-funded initiatives.

+In addition to the Muslim places of worship, Pudumadam also hosts several Hindu temples and one Christian church.
+These religious sites are important landmarks in the village and contribute to the religious and cultural practices of the Hindu and Christian communities respectively.

+The cultural celebrations and festivals in Pudumadam reflect the diversity of its population.
+Major Islamic festivals such as Eid-ul-Fitr and Eid-ul-Adha are celebrated with great enthusiasm by the Muslim community.
+The Hindu festivals like Diwali, Pongal, and Navaratri are also observed with fervor.
+Additionally, the Christian community celebrates festivals such as Christmas and Easter.

+The village of Pudumadam takes pride in preserving its cultural heritage and traditions.
+The harmonious coexistence of different religious communities and the celebration of their respective customs and festivals contribute to the vibrant cultural tapestry of the village.

 Centre for Marine and Coastal Studies

 Pudumadam is home to Madurai Kamaraj University‘s Centre for Marine and Coastal Studies.
 The facility is partially funded by the Indian government's Ministry of Earth Sciences, and assists in the development of seawater quality criteria for the Gulf of Mannar.
 The Institute for Integrated Coastal Area and Marine Management, an agency of the Ministry of Earth Sciences, has sought a report from the Centre regarding their findings.

 Utilities

 The main water supply of the village is taken from a rainwater canal called Tharavai.
 Community movements have organized to protect this resource, by building a small dam and planting trees.